 - the ability to work effectively with others.

-For more information on our articling program – or on the experience of practicing at Oyen Wiggs or within the intellectual property field generally – please contact Todd Rattray or any of our other lawyers, including our former articling students: Craig Ash, Jennifer Marles, David Takagawa, Amy Fong, Stephanie Melynchuk, Roni Jones, Christina Kwok, or Alex Buonassisi.
+For more information on our articling program – or on the experience of practicing at Oyen Wiggs or within the intellectual property field generally – please contact Todd Rattray or any of our other lawyers, including our former articling students: Tom Bailey, Gavin Manning, George Kondor, Q.C., Craig Ash, Jennifer Marles, David Takagawa, Roni Jones, Christina Kwok, Alex Buonassisi, Nikola Rajic, Kevin Wang and Nina Rajic.

 Salary and Benefits